nameless-and-blameless/TAG/wiki/Hickory-Valley-Christian-Church.md

 ## Planning the Attack

 ### Selection of Operatives
 Annie Jacobsen selected 100 inmates from the Georgia Department of Corrections for the mission.
 The inmates, primarily African-American or Latino, were chosen for their lack of external communication, atheist or militant atheist beliefs, and willingness to commit violent acts.
-They were promised sentence reductions or vacated sentences in exchange for their participation.
-To conceal their true mission, the inmates were told they were being transferred for court appearances.
+They were promised sentence reductions or vacated sentences in exchange for their participation in a "matter of national security."
+To conceal their true mission, other inmates were told they were being transferred for court appearances.

+The use of inmates was orchestrated by Donald J. Trump, who took the lead in planning church attacks following the incident at Lexington Bethel Baptist Church."

 ### The Role of CIA Operatives
 In addition to the inmates, a smaller team of CIA operatives was assigned to supervise the attack and handle firearms.
 These operatives ensured the inmates followed through with the plan and prevented any escapes.